-The term “rewilding” has been used by diverse writers and even appropriated by a wildlife conservation organization, but was coined by Animá Center’s own Jesse Wolf Hardin in 1976, and first saw print in in 1986 in the following serialized essay.
+“Rewilding,” a term coined by Animá Center’s Jesse Wolf Hardin in 1976, first saw print in in 1986 in the following serialized essay.
 As a result, Wolf was assigned to write the Rewilding entry on page 1383, Vol. 2 of The Encyclopedia of Religion & Nature (Thoemmes Continuum, 2005).
+Given the current economic and social conditions, this way of being and living is more crucial and urgent than ever.
 I encourage you to forward this 5 part series to others, by clicking on the “Share This Post” button below.
 Blessings. -Kiva Rose

 By Jesse Wolf Hardin (www.animacenter.org)

 “Culture, the acquainting ourselves with the best that has been known and said in the world, and thus with the history of human spirit.”

 We are impelled by a wild imperative that finds form and purpose both in our individual beings and in our natural associations, and one that can be evoked, manifest, shared and passed down through the medium of a rewilding culture.